 brainbot labs must be able to reproduce the vulnerability

-Reported vulnerability should be on the most recent Alderaan Release tag starting with release 1.0.0.
+Reported vulnerability should be on the most recent Coruscant Release tag starting with release 3.0.0.

-Reported vulnerability should be on the most recent Ashvini Release tag starting with release 1.0.0.
+Reported vulnerability should be on the most recent Krittika Release tag starting with release 2.0.0.

 Explicitly not in scope / not eligible are:

-Any code that differs from the code released by brainbot labs Est. as part of the Alderaan and/or Ashvini release.
+Any code that differs from the code released by brainbot labs Est. as part of the Coruscant and/or Krittika release.
 This includes the Raiden client python source code, the Raiden Light Client SDK source code, the pathfinding source code, the monitoring service source code and all the corresponding smart contracts.

 Known issues that are already in the Raiden issue tracker or have already been reported via the bug bounty program.